caizefeng/BayesianOpt4dftu/README.md

         - Examples: `"alpha1": 0.25` and `"alpha2": 0.75`.

     - **`threshold`**:
         - Description: Specifies the accuracy at which you'd like to stop the BO process.
-Note: Note: A threshold of 0 will disable convergence assessment.
+Note: A threshold of 0 will disable convergence assessment.
         - Example: `"threshold": 0.0001`.

     - **`urange`**: